Deep Learning Alternative to Explicit Model Predictive Control for Unknown Nonlinear Systems: Introduction

+The presented DPC method supports nonlinear systems, with both input and state constraints, arbitrary reference signals and represents a methodological extension of prior work on DPC for linear systems~\cite{drgona2020constrained}. {A method similar in spirit has been recently proposed by~\cite{Bruggemann2021}, where the authors use Log-Sum-Exp neural networks to approximate the MPC-related cost function given the measurements of the system dynamics.
+However, in contrast to the proposed DPC method, the implementation of the method in~\cite{Bruggemann2021} still relies on the online nonlinear optimization, does not handle state constraints, and training on arbitrary reference signals poses computational challenges. }

-Furthermore, we present experimental results using a laboratory device called FlexyAir with nonlinear dynamics and noisy measurements.
-We demonstrate several key features of the presented approach resulting in remarkable data-efficiency, scalability, and systematic constraint handling: \begin{enumerate} \item Solution of constrained optimal control problems for unknown nonlinear systems, given only a small sequence of measurements of the observed system dynamics and boundary conditions. \item Constrained neural policies and state space dynamics models which promote physically plausible outcomes. \item In terms of control performance and robustness to noise, our deep learning control policies outperform classical Model Predictive Control (MPC) controllers. \item More scalable in terms of the number of decision variables and length of the prediction horizon compared to explicit MPC solutions based on multi-parametric programming. \item In contrast with explicit MPC, our method supports dynamical constraints and trajectory preview capabilities. \item Our approach requires less online computation time and memory than MPC solutions. \end{enumerate}
+{We demonstrate the capabilities of the proposed DPC method on} experimental results using a laboratory device called FlexyAir with nonlinear dynamics and noisy measurement signals.
+We demonstrate several key features of DPC resulting in data-efficiency, scalability, and constraint handling: \begin{enumerate} \item Data-driven explicit solution of constrained optimal control problems for nonlinear systems by means of differentiable parametric optimization. \item Differentiable closed-loop system model based on constrained neural control policies and neural state-space models. \item In contrast with explicit MPC, our method supports dynamical constraints and trajectory preview capabilities. \item Linear scalability in terms of the number of decision variables and length of the prediction horizon compared to exponential scalability of explicit MPC solutions based on multi-parametric programming. \item Our approach requires less online computation time and memory than explicit MPC solutions. \end{enumerate}